Featured, Judiciary

 “People who appoint a woman over their affairs will never succeed.”[1]

 However, the majority of scholars went a step further, and applied this hadith to judiciary by making analogy between ruling and judging, because the differences between them are subtle.
-Al-Hafiz ibn Hajar said: “Ibn al-Tin said: Those who say that a woman cannot be appointed as a judge use the hadith of Abi Bakrah as evidence, and this is the view of the majority.”[2]

 When it comes to ijtihad (extracting rules), the mujtahid (scholar) does not give weight to the majority opinion, rather they issue a hukm (rule) based on the strength of the textual evidences.

 Despite the view of the majority, the strongest opinion is that this hadith of Abi Bakra is restricted to ruling because that is its subject-matter and context and it cannot be used as a shara daleel (divine evidence) to prohibit women from being judges.
-This is based on the principle in usul ul-fiqh, ‘The generality of the expression in the specificity of the cause is only in the subject of the incident and the question, it is not a general in everything’.[3]
+This is based on the principle in usul ul-fiqh, ‘The generality of the expression in the specificity of the cause is only in the subject of the incident and the question, it is not general in everything’.[3]

 Taqiudeen an-Nabhani says, “Looking at the Hadith, we find that the Messenger ﷺ dispraised the people who appointed a woman over their affairs in response to the news that reached him that the people of Persia had appointed a woman as queen.
 It is, therefore, a comment on a piece of news, and in a manner of a response to a question.
 It is specific to the topic of the report and to none other.
 The subject matter of the news is the ruling (mulk) i.e. the leadership of the state.
 The comment was on this topic and it is specific to the issue of state leadership and whatever is related to that, which is governance (hukm).
 This is from one perspective.
 From another angle we see that the prohibition is directed towards the general authority because it is the authority over the affairs (of people).
 This is what the Hadith means and this is what it indicates.”[4]